Glencor Driving School logo

 These sensors detect the body of a vehicle approaching the traffic lights, on some junctions the traffic lights will not change to green until a vehicle is detected approaching them (they cannot detect light, so for those who flash their headlights at roadworks traffic lights to encourage them to change, it does not work, if light did cause the traffic lights to change then the traffic lights would be constantly changing during daylight hours, causing mayhem).
 Examples of how these sensors control the timing of the traffic lights are as follows.

-Jack Keenan of Irvine, Driving Lesson Testimonial
+Jack Keenan of Irvine, Driving Lesson Review

 Would just like to thank David for helping me get a first time pass today 29.10.21.
 I couldn't of done it without him what an amazing instructor.
 Very patient and very calm demeanour.
 His teaching style allowed me to feel stress free while doing my lessons and he was very flexible when booking the lessons, especially on short notice as well might I add, He also made sure there was plenty of room for my lessons the week before my test so I could get the slots I wanted.
 Thanks again David Jack Keenan